Mortgage Payoff Strategy: How Extra Payments Save

-Learn how to pay off your mortgage faster with extra payments, the best payoff strategies, and exactly how much money you'll save with different payment amounts.
+Learn how extra payments pay off your mortgage faster, the best payoff strategies, and how much you save at different monthly payment amounts.

 You have a 30-year mortgage.
 But what if you could pay it off in 25 years?
 Or 20?
 Or even 15?